Find out about air quality in Swindon

 The Government published the UK’s plan for reducing roadside nitrogen dioxide concentrations in May 2017, setting out its approach to meeting the statutory limits for nitrogen dioxide (NO₂).
-In May 2018, the Government published a draft Clean Air Strategy for public consultation until mid-August 2018.
-This outlines the Government’s ambitions to reduce air pollution in the round, make our air healthier to breathe, protect nature and boost the economy.
-The draft strategy aims to set a direction for future air quality policies and goals.
+In 2019, the Government published a Clean Air Strategy following public consultation on a draft in 2018.
+The strategy outlines how the Government aims to tackle all sources of air pollution, making our air healthier to breathe, protecting nature and boosting the economy.

 It includes a proposal to introduce new primary legislation which would give local government new powers to improve air quality.
 You can find more information on air pollution and how it affects us all at the Government’s air pollution explainer page.
 The pollutants and their main sources in the UK are:

 |Nitrogen dioxide (NO₂)||Nitrogen dioxide (NO₂) is one of a group of gases called nitrogen oxides (NOx).
 Diesel light duty vehicles (cars and vans) are the largest source of nitrogen dioxide emissions|

 |Particulate matter (PM₁₀)||Much of the PM in urban pollution hotspots, particularly those close to roads, can come from traffic sources|

 |Sulphur dioxide||46% of total sulphur dioxide emissions come from the power generation sector|

 |Industry, both large and small, is responsible for 71% of VOC emissions|

 |Ammonia (NH₃)||Farming is the biggest source of ammonia emissions (81%)|